turboapps/docs/server/hub_server/advanced_topics.md

 3. Add a federated repository

     Navigate to `https://{child}/admin/hub/federation.aspx`.
 Add a federated repository by using the repository identifier `namespace/name` (example: `mozilla/firefox`), and press save.
-The newly added repository should begin to synchronize immediately with the status displayed on the federation page.
+The repository should begin to synchronize immediately with the status displayed on the federation page.

 4. Use the federated repository